Welcome to the Reading Muhlenberg Career and Technology Center’s School Counseling website!

 The Reading School District has established a Knight’s Closet at each of our school buildings to help students in need, particularly those who are homeless or at risk.
 Our goal in creating the Knight Closet is to meet students’ basic needs with items such as food, clothing, hygiene products, and school supplies.
 We are hopeful that by fulfilling these needs, students will be able to focus on their education.
 The district’s social work team works closely with students to ensure they are educated on how to access additional outside resources.

 If you are a Reading School District student/family and need assistance with clothing, hygiene products, school supplies, or basic food supplies, please contact the principal, nurse, social worker, or school counselor at your child’s school.
-Click here to see a list of our schools.

 The following are resources (national or local) for LGBTQ individuals and teens: